 And also an over-optimistic estimation of ability.
 Trading has dramatically different requirements and disciplines from any other form of business.
 So, such an over-estimation is almost certain — you don’t know what you don’t know.

 Unless you understand the right thing to do, in trading, and why you must do it, and unless you go the extra mile and train yourself to actually do the right thing, your evolved human nature and your life experience will cause you to do the wrong thing.

 A Trader’s Sequence

 With a faulty, big-picture assumption that trading is easy, a trader immediately runs headlong into a number of big problems.
-Here’s a quick summary of the sequence that hits a typical beginning trader as a result.

 If we think trading is easy and brings in quick profits, it follows that there is:

 - No need for trading education